 Senior Pastor Succession

-The CrossRoads Church Board is now beginning to process the direction God is leading us over the next two years.
-The Board will provide regular updates to the congregation, starting with answering some questions below.
+The CrossRoads Church Board continues to process the direction God is leading.
+The Board will provide regular updates to the congregation, including answering some questions below.

 Frequently Asked Questions